tynet94/SmartThings/README.md

     a.
 Top-level in the document 'Cloud TP-Link to SmartThing Installation.pdf'.
     b.
 In the README.md file in the 'Service Manager' and 'Device Handlers' folders.

-# Cloud Beta Updates and Objectives
-    UPDATES (Dallas, Texas USA times uploaded to GitHub) PLANNED 09-11   Convert to final version of all.
-Will save existing beta files in a sub-directory.
-                    No significant changes from this Beta are planned, so reinstallation is not required.
-    09-04 (0930) -  Update Service Manager
-                    a.  error checking logic expanded.
-                    b.
-Automatic Token schedule to once per week.
-    08-09 (1330) -  CRITICAL.
-Updated Service Manager (addDevices) to correct typo causing failure to install of LB110 bulbs.
-    08-09 (0700) -  Minor.
-Updated Service Manager for additional logging and limiting the automatic getToken to three times w/o user intervention.
-Updated Installation Instructions to ask user to open logging and copy log if there are errors on install.
-    08-07 (0600) -  CRITICAL.
-Fixed Service Manager code eliminating error causing installation crash. was only the Service Manager loaded 08-07 (1600).
-    08-06 (1600) -  Minor.
-Varions fixes to error handling and messaging within Device Handlers and Service Manager.
-    08-06 (1400) -  Documentation:  Updated 'TP-Link SmartThings Implementation'

 Objectives of Cloud Beta.
 Consider closed.
 Currently at 25 days on same token.
 Will continue to capture and correct errors on final release.

 # TP-Link Devices Supported: